hugsy/cemu/README.md

 created by [@Cr4sh](https://twitter.com/@d_olex) that implements a translator and tools for generating Intermediate Language level code (REIL).
 OpenREIL library can be used optionally with `cemu`.
-The Current version of OpenREIL only providessupport for x86 (Intel) architecture.
+The Current version of OpenREIL only provides support for x86 (Intel) architecture.

 If you use `cemu` with Python 2.7, you can also use [`OpenReil`](https://github.com/Cr4sh/openreil) to generate IR